Gian0206/Matrix_transpose/README.md

     Notice how new rows are the old columns and vice versa:
     A[i][j] == A'[j][i]

- For practical uses this fuction is USELESS
+ For practical uses this fuction is USELESS.
  There are more efficient methods to matrix tranpose.

- One of these methods is implemented on a fuction of the python package "numpy"
+ One of these methods is implemented on a fuction of the python package "numpy".
  Can be called as numpy.transpose();

  Another list usefull method than can matrix transpose is a